-I'm currently working as a PhD student in Cognitive Science at Johns Hopkins University.
-My areas of interest include language acquisition and theoretical syntax.
-I am currently conducting experimental research into children's acquisition of complex questions as well as theoretical research in cross-linguistic variation in wh-question formation including long distance wh-movement, scope marking, and copy constructions.
-My experimental work is conducted in the Language Acquisition Lab.
+My areas of interest include cognitive development, language acquisition, and theoretical syntax.
+I conduct experimental research investigating the underlying processes of children's acquisition of complex constructions.
+I also conduct theoretical research in cross-linguistic variation in wh-question formation including long distance wh-movement, wh-scope marking, and copy constructions.

 A bit about me...

+I am from Louisiana (where I took the photo at the top of this screen) and consider myself a speaker of Southern American English.
 As a young child, I wished I spoke another language and started studying French as soon as it was possible.
 At Whitman College, I studied English Literature and was fortunate enough to study abroad at the University of Nantes.
 After graduation, I was recommended by Fulbright to receive funding to teach English in France from the TAPIF program.
 There, I thought I'd found my calling: teaching English as a second language, but I thought "how much better I'd be at this if I knew more about language acquisition!"
-With that in mind, I started an MA program at Newcastle University... where I discovered that language acquisition, particularly of syntax, would be what kept me up at night.
+With that in mind, I started an MA program at Newcastle University (my photo above was taken there)... where I discovered that language acquisition, particularly of syntax, would be what kept me up at night.
 That is what I currently spend my time thinking about... even when I'm not working...

-When I'm not studying, I enjoy exploring Baltimore (not only for the excellent studying holes), singing (in and out of choir...) and attending as many plays as possible.
-I also have a newfound love for swing dancing and lindyhop and highly recommend all graduate students find similar ways to meet non-academics, listen to fabulous music, and get exercise!
+When I'm not studying, I enjoy exploring whatever city I find myself in (not only for the excellent studying holes), singing (in and out of choir...) and attending as many plays as possible.
+During graduate school, I developed a love for swing dancing and lindyhop and highly recommend all graduate students find similar ways to meet non-academics, listen to fabulous music, and get exercise!